domschrei/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ### Quickstart Run

-This command will spin up a cluster, submit a job to run called `test.cnf` that we uploaded to a storage location in S3 (the AWS storage service), and wait for the result, then spins down the cluster.
+This command will spin up a cluster, submit a job to run called `test.cnf` that we uploaded to a storage location in S3 (the AWS Cloud Object Storage service), and wait for the result, then spins down the cluster.
 The form of the command is:

 ```text
 ./quickstart-run
 ```

 Once the solver is completed, you should see a message back from the solver that the problem was completed and that the result was SATISFIABLE.
-Later on we will show you how to monitor a run using an AWS service called _CloudWatch_ and extract the intermediate files produced by the run, including the stdout and stderr logs, using an AWS service called _S3_.
+Later on we will show you how to monitor a run using an AWS service called _CloudWatch_ and extract the intermediate files produced by the run, including the stdout and stderr logs, using S3.

 Voila!